 Using the same facts about, if David had $2,000 worth of interest income and $700 with the dividend income, David’s aggregate passive income for interest and dividends would be more than $1,500.
 As such, David would be required to identify each institution that he received an interest payment or dividend from and the amount he received.
 David would presumably have this information, because each financial institution is required to issue their customers a 1099 to reflect any interest income or dividend income.

-As provided by the IRS in its instructions: Use this schedule if any of the following applies…“You had a financial interest in, or signature authority over, a financial account in a foreign country or you received a distribution from, or were a grantor of, or transferor to, a foreign trust.
-Part III of the schedule has questions about foreign accounts and trusts.”
+As provided by the IRS in its instructions: Use this schedule if any of the following applies…“You had a financial interest in, or signature authority over, a financial account in a different country or you received a distribution from, or were a grantor of, or transferor to, an overseas trust.
+Part III of the schedule has questions about overseas accounts and trusts.”

 As you can see, for this portion of the form, it does not require $1,500 requirement in order to meet the qualifications to file the form.
 Rather, it is just asking whether you had a financial interest in, or signature authority over…

-It is very important to keep in mind that with many software programs, the default position is that you did not have any signature authority or ownership of a foreign account.
+It is very important to keep in mind that with many software programs, the default position is that you did not have any signature authority or ownership of a overseas account.

-With the introduction of FATCA, and renewed enforcement in FBAR compliance, the IRS is taking a much tougher stance against the non-reporting of offshore/foreign/overseas accounts.
-While back in the day it was easier to rely upon the fact that your tax software’s default position was “No” to foreign accounts, that argument is not as strong as it was three years ago.
+With the introduction of FATCA, and renewed enforcement in FBAR compliance, the IRS is taking a much tougher stance against the non-reporting of offshore/overseas accounts.
+While back in the day it was easier to rely upon the fact that your tax software’s default position was “No” to overseas accounts, that argument is not as strong as it was three years ago.

-Depending on whether you have ownership of foreign accounts, you may also have to file an FBAR or FATCA Form 8938.
+Depending on whether you have ownership of overseas accounts, you may also have to file an FBAR or FATCA Form 8938.